1) CAN ONE BECOME A "ZAKEN MAMREI" BY ARGUING WITH A RULING CONCERNING A MITZVAH D'RABANAN?

 The Aruch la'Ner points out, however, that the RAMBAM (Hilchos Mamrim 4:2) rules that a sin for which one is obligated to bring a Korban Oleh v'Yored also qualifies as a sin to make someone into a Zaken Mamrei.
 Tosfos' understanding of Rashi is clearly the view of the Rambam.

 The SANHEDRI KETANAH asks another question on the explanation of Rashi and the Rambam.
 In the case of a person with a doubtful Nega who enters the Beis ha'Mikdash, since the person has only a doubtful Nega, even the Rabanan agree that the person is neither Chayav Kares out of doubt nor must he bring a Korban Chatas out of doubt (whether he must bring a Korban Asham Taluy depends on a different Machlokes).
 Rather, the Rabanan are stringent only to forbid him from entering the Beis ha'Mikdash in the first place, while Rebbi Yehoshua permits him to enter.
-(Y. MONTROSE)
+(Y. Montrose)